pwn2clown/yatangaki/README.md

 Yatangaki is a MITM proxy for HTTP designed for web security testing.

+The purpose of this project is to waste my spare time and sanity by implementing this garbage.
+Use it at your own risks.

 ## Features

-- HTTP/HTTPS interception
+- HTTP/HTTPS interception (no websocket yet)
 - Native GUI (no bloated javascript or embebbed browser)
-- SQLite database for requests logging
+- SQLite database for network logs

 ## Install prequisites